metaborg/documentation/source/core/manual/language-processing.rst

 To be able to analyze something, a :java:ref:`~org.metaborg.core.context.IContext` object is required.
 A context stores project and language specific information about analysis.
 A context is retrieved using the :java:ref:`~org.metaborg.core.context.IContextService` service, by calling the ``get`` method with the resource that you'd like to analyze, its project, and the language of that resource.
+When performing analysis, the context must be write-locked through the ``IContext.write()`` method, to ensure that only one thread is writing to the context at any given time.

 For example, to analyze a parsed resource::